Estimated reading time: 7 minutes

 Why are Tomatillos so Popular in Mexican cuisine?

 Tomatillos’ acidic flavour becomes softer and tastier the longer you cook them.
-Often you will find tomatillos used in sauces paired with onion, coriander, garlic, and any chillies, or just raw.
+Often you will find them used in sauces paired with onion, coriander, garlic, and any chillies, or just raw.
 Tomatillos help to smooth down the intensity of spicy chillies in sauces.

 You will find tomatillos in almost every dish including enchiladas, tacos, tostadas, pozoles, and huevos divorciados.
 One of our favourite things about going to a restaurant in Mexico has to be that as soon as you sit down they bring to the table before you order totopos (fried tortillas chips triangle-shaped) with a variety of sauces, mostly hot.
 One of these sauces is green, tart and made with tomatillo.

-How Do You Prep?
+How Do You Prep Tomatillos?

 - First use your hands to remove the papery husk